qatrackplus/qatrackplus/docs/admin/qa/test_lists.rst

 Test List Members
 -----------------

-Test List's are composed from :term:`Test` s and/or other Test Lists, called :term:`Sublist`\s.
+Test lists comprise :term:`Test`\s and/or other Test Lists, called :term:`Sublist`\s.
 In order to add a test to your test list, click the magnifying glass beside the first text box under the **Test** header.

 .. figure:: images/search_for_test.png
    :alt: search for test

-   search for test
+   Search for a test

 This will bring up a dialogue box that you can use to search for the test you want to add (or create a new one).